james-hu/chat-about-video/README.md

   ...

   const conversation = (await chat.startConversation([
-    { videoFile: process.env.DEMO_VIDEO_1!, prompt: 'This is the first video:' }, { videoFile: process.env.DEMO_VIDEO_2!, prompt: 'This is the second video:' }, { videoFile: process.env.DEMO_VIDEO_1!, prompt: 'This is the third video:' }, ])) as ConversationWithChatGpt;
+    { videoFile: process.env.DEMO_VIDEO_1!, promptText: 'This is the first video:' }, { videoFile: process.env.DEMO_VIDEO_2!, promptText: 'This is the second video:' }, { videoFile: process.env.DEMO_VIDEO_1!, promptText: 'This is the third video:' }, ])) as ConversationWithChatGpt;

   ...